 Compliance with these new regulations is vital for the health and safety of our community.
-Failure to follow the above instructions will be considered a violation of college policy under the failure to comply regulation, and students may face disciplinary action.
+Furthermore, the college has the right to implement further restrictions to meet the changing concerns presented by the COVID-19 pandemic.
+Failure to comply with the above instructions or other implemented COVID-19 restrictions will be considered a violation of college policy under the failure to comply regulation, and students may face disciplinary action and removed from campus housing.